Teams for Frontline

 Scenario based design with journey map

-This is a current-state journey map for both managers and frontline workers.
+Below is a current-state journey map for both managers and frontline workers.
 Using these insights, I distilled key JTBDs that would anchor our feature requirements.
 Together with the PM, I defined high-level product requirements and identified priority scenarios for redesign.

 Design Exploration & Scope Definition